andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Setting_up_a_problem.md

 ### Components

-Components represent the functional building blocks of a simulation model as shown in {numref}`components_beispiel`.
+The *ComponentBuilder* represent the functional building blocks of a simulation model as shown in {numref}`components_beispiel`.
 Examples include heat pumps, fans.
 Each component has specific properties and parameters relevant to simulation, such as power consumption.

 ```{figure} img/components_beispiel.png
 ---